npm package json lock version lockfileVersion:1 or 2? All you need

 Handle npm WARN read-shrinkwrap error

-Some legacy code bases are still on version 1 and if you are working with a team and you happen to update your node js, as soon as you run npm install you upgrade the whole package-lock.json to version 2 and then you commit it with your code (that will be totally irrelevant to your commit) and since people are still on nmp 6, they get this warning:
+Some legacy codebases are still using version 1.
+If you’re working with a team and you happen to update your Node.js version, running npm install will automatically upgrade the entire package-lock.json to version 2.
+Consequently, when you commit this change with your code, it becomes irrelevant to your actual commit.
+This situation leads to a warning for people who are still on npm 6:

-npm WARN read-shrinkwrap This version of npm is compatible with [email protected], but package-lock.json was generated for [email protected].
+npm WARN read-shrinkwrap This version of npm is compatible with lockfileVersion@1, but package-lock.json was generated for lockfileVersion@2.
 I’ll try to do my best with it!

 To solve this you basically have 2 options: